punkstable-protocol/ifarm-protocol/README.md

 # ifarm.finance

 ## Processing Farm for Governance Token Capitalization
-The ifarm is also based on a unique lending model for Governance Tokens
+The ifarm is based on a unique lending model for Governance Tokens

 ## Main effect